nextgis/docs_ngmobile/source/editing.rst

 Editing a geometry
 -------------------

-To edit an existing layer first select that vector layer from any of the 3 methods mentioned above and enter the editing mode.
+To edit an existing layer first select that vector layer and switch to Edit mode using any of the 3 methods described in :ref:`ngmobile_switch_to_edit` section.
 The feature will turn its colour to **Blue**.
 Then tap on the pencil icon in Bottom toolbar (item 3 in :numref:`ngmobile_editing_toolbar_pic`).
 The feature will turn its colour to **Red** in edit mode.

 .. _ngmobile_edit_point:

 Editing a point
 ^^^^^^^^^^^^^^^^

-To start editing a point it should be first selected by pressing on it.
+To start editing a point first select the point layer in the Layer tree and switch to Edit mode, then select a point by pressing on it.
 It will change its colour to blue.
 Then tap on the pencil icon in Bottom toolbar (item 3 in :numref:`ngmobile_editing_toolbar_pic`).
 The selected point feature will be highlighted in red and have an arrow pointing at it.

 To change location of a selected point simply pull it or arrow pointing at it to a desired place.
 Also a point can be moved using buttons from Bottom toolbar - to the center of the screen shown as Red Crosshair marker (item 6 in :numref:`ngmobile_editing_of_points_pic`) or to the current device location (see item 7 in :numref:`ngmobile_editing_of_points_pic`).